rmanderca/k2/lib/saas_auth/README.md

 ## Ethan's Oracle APEX SAAS_AUTH Package

-This package is used to support the custom authentication form which can be found in my APEX demo application.
+This package is used to support the custom authentication form which is part of the K2 demo app.

 ### Credits
-The code here is inspired/borrowed from [this post](https://dgielis.blogspot.com/2017/08/create-custom-authentication-and.html) by Dimitri Gielis.
+The code here has been inspired and borrowed from [this post](https://dgielis.blogspot.com/2017/08/create-custom-authentication-and.html) by Dimitri Gielis.

-### Authors
+### Change Log

-To find out more about me visit https://e-t-h-a-n.com
+**12/6/2022**

+I added a new role called 'system' which can be used if a user_id is needed on the back end.

+You might need a user_id on the back end to create an object which requires user_id (statzilla bucket, contact group...).

+There was no way to assign a role, I added set_role_for_user procedure as a way to do this.

+I added a test file.
+It is just a start.